dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

     - Decomposition of rides by rideable type for user types looks similar, except there is a small amount of docked bike rides among casual riders, and their length is much larger (which can be due to that comparatively small amount of rides).

-So, all these insights cumulatively reinforce the initial assumption that members and casual riders use Cyclistic bikes for different purposes:
+So, all these insights cumulatively reinforce the fact that members and casual riders use Cyclistic bikes for different purposes:

 - Mebmers generally use Cyclistic bikes for shorter rides, they ride more than casual riders during the spring and fall, working days, and peak hours during which people are usually commute to study or work, and they start and end their rides near universities, commercial, and residential areas.
 Therefore, I can conclude that members generally use Cyclistic bikes more for commuting.
 - Casual riders, on the other hand, ride longer, more during the summer, weekends, and later in the day, and they start and end their rides near parks, museums, and other recreational sites.
 Thus, I can conclude that casual riders generally use Cyclistic bikes for recreational reasons.